 Role of Manager

 The role of the manager changes significantly for most organizations that are adopting Scrum.
-Traditionally managers are often involved in deciding that the actual work is and involved in deciding how to do it.
+Traditionally managers are often involved in deciding what the actual work is and involved in deciding how to do it.

 What to do -> Product Owner

 The decision of what the team is working on is not anymore within the control of the manager but instead is decided by the Product Owner.
 He has the the overview of the product and what is most valuable for the customers and he prioritizes the work that the team will pick up.

 The manager has no role to play in this and should resist doing so.

 The decision on how the team should work is delegated to the team.
 The team is a self-managing team and together needs to reflect on what is to be done and decide how they are going to do that and how they are going to improve.

 Managers as capability builders